 Since joining DALSA in 2003, Silvio has held increasingly senior roles in finance, and in November 2012 he became Executive Vice President, responsible for the financial operations, planning and analysis, financial reporting, tax and treasury, and internal control functions at Teledyne DALSA.
 Silvio's previous roles included VP, Finance from 2008; Director, Tax and Treasury from 2006 and Director, Special Projects from 2003.
 Prior to Teledyne DALSA, Silvio held senior financial roles with a subsidiary of BCE Emergis.

 Keith became President of DALSA Asia-Pacific in 2006, and is responsible for expanding the company’s presence and participation in the fast growing markets for imaging products in the region.
+In 2014 he added the role of Executive Vice President of Digital Imaging with a mandate to lead all standard product marketing and sales and to develop the go-to-market strategy for all standard products.
 Keith joined DALSA in 2005 as President of DALSA-Coreco.
 Prior to joining DALSA, he was President and Chief Executive Officer of Coreco, a company he joined in 1987.
 Keith took on increasingly senior roles in the R&D function before becoming President of the company in 1991.
 In that role, he turned the company around and ran it profitably since 1993, taking the company public in 1996.

 B.Sc., M.Sc., Ph.D.